That age-old question about age. What is the best age to take a child to Walt Disney World?

-If you’re one of those parents feeling at odds about when to book your trip to the Most Magical Place on Earth, I’m going to break down the pros and cons of each age brackets.
-And hopefully this will help answer the age-old debate.
+If you’re one of those parents feeling at odds about when to book your trip to the Most Magical Place on Earth, we're going to break down the pros and cons of each age bracket.
+And hopefully, this will help answer the age-old debate.

 Taking Kids 3 Years & Under to Walt Disney World

-I’d say from what I’ve seen, this is the most controversial age that seems to always be up for debate.
-I did take my daughter to Disney at two, but personally I wouldn’t have taken her any younger.
-But I’m a single parent and I already found those years difficult.
-This is my personal take on it due to my own circumstances.
-Had things been different, or if I had another child now, I’d probably go as low as a year because Disney is the one place that has something for all ages.
-And if you want a holiday and magical memories, in my opinion, there is no better place than Disney for a small child.
-My opinions aside, as promised, here are the pros and cons;
+We'd say from what we’ve seen, this is the most controversial age that seems to always be up for debate.
+However, Disney is the one place that has something for all ages.
+And if you want a holiday and magical memories, in our opinion, there is no better place than Disney for a small child.
+Still not convinced, here are the pros and cons;

 The 8 Pros to Taking Kids 3 Years & Under to Walt Disney World

-2 year olds and under get free theme park entry at Walt Disney World; Children under three need no park ticket to get into the park.
-I think this is a very important point to make.
+2 year olds and under get free theme park entry at Walt Disney World; children under three need no park ticket to get into the park.
+We think this is a very important point to make.
 So yes, your child won't remember it, but you're also not being charged to take them.

-The Disney Baby Care Centre; The Baby Care Centres offer fantastic services.
-They're a place for parents to feed, change and nurse their baby away from the crowds and the heat.
-I've used them when my daughter was young to change her out of wet clothes after being in a storm or just somewhere to cool off.
+The Disney Baby Care Centre; the Baby Care Centres offer fantastic services.
+They're a place for parents to feed, change and nurse their babies away from the crowds and the heat.

-Disney really caters for young kids; This was one of my reasons for taking my daughter when she was so young.
-I knew strollers, bedsides, life jackets, food, highchairs were readily available should we need them.
+Disney really caters for young kids; strollers, bedsides, life jackets, food, highchairs are readily available should you need them.

 The Downsides to Taking Kids 3 Years & Under to Walt Disney World

-They won’t remember it; Like at all.
-In fact, there is a high chance they won’t even be able to talk about it if they’re really young so it’s even harder to keep those memories alive.
+They won’t remember it; like at all.
+There is a high chance they won’t even be able to talk about it if they’re really young so it’s even harder to keep those memories alive.

 It’s hot!
 At the moment Florida weather is very hit and miss, they have had some really cold spells where it’s usually hot.
-But nothing is guaranteed!
-I went in February once and was hotter than I was in September!
+Nothing is guaranteed!
 But there are tips to help you cope with the heat!

-It’s busy; The crowds and noise.
-If you have a kid that can’t just drop off anywhere and feels distressed in a noisy atmosphere it’s not going to be an enjoyable experience for another.
+It’s busy; the crowds and noise.
+If you have a kid that can’t just drop off anywhere and feels distressed in a noisy atmosphere it’s not going to be an enjoyable experience for anyone.
 Over tired toddlers are no joke.

-Lots they can’t do; There are a lot of rides your kid can’t experience.
+Lots they can’t do; there are a lot of rides your kid can’t experience.
 And that means splitting the party up.
 Sometimes that’s a pro, but more often than not it’s a con.
-Then if you single parent it like me, you don’t get to experience those rides.
+Then if you single parent you don’t get to experience those rides.

-If you truly feel like that this will be your once in a life time trip, I don’t feel under the age of three is a great age.
+If you truly feel like this will be your once in a lifetime trip, we don’t feel under the age of three is a great age.
 Especially from the UK.
 But if you feel like this is the start of many Disney adventures, go for it.
 Start as early as you can!
 It’s a different experience but it can still be enjoyable.

 Taking 4 – 7 Year Olds to Walt Disney World

-The Pros to Taking Kids 4 – 7 Year Olds to Walt Disney World
+The Pros of Taking Kids 4 – 7 Year Olds to Walt Disney World

-Flights are easier; The flights are a little more manageable.
-The older your child is the easier they can stay entertained for a long period of time and the flight becomes more exciting than daunting.
-You can get them to pop their ears, they’re more likely to enjoy the foot and in flight entertainment.
+Flights are easier; the flights are a little more manageable.
+The older your child is the easier they can stay entertained for a long period and the flight becomes more exciting than daunting.
+You can get them to pop their ears, they’re more likely to enjoy the foot and in-flight entertainment.

-More flexible; You don’t need to worry about all the things you need for a baby.
-No more nappies, formula and sticking to their routine isn’t as vital.
+More flexible; you don’t need to worry about all the things you need for a baby.
+No more nappies, or formula and sticking to their routine isn’t as vital.

-Still time for naps; Your kid can still sleep in the stroller.
-I’m an advocate for strollers for kids in Walt Disney World for as long as they fit safely.
-I recommend you hiring one before you arrive from an outside company like Kingdom Strollers.
-They’re so much more comfortable than the ones on Disney property.
+Still time for naps; your kid can still sleep in the stroller.
+We're an advocate for strollers for kids in Walt Disney World for as long as they fit safely.
+We recommend you hire one before you arrive from an outside company like Kingdom Strollers.
+They’re more comfortable than the ones on Disney property.

 It’s magical; But most importantly, it’s still magical and there is a high chance it is still real for them.
 That is Rapunzel they’re hugging.
 Tinker Bell waved from the parade.
 Minnie twirled with them at dinner.
 And trust me, cast members go out of their way to make kids feel special.